clo4/lethargy/README.md

-# Lethargy: Lazy option parsing for scripts
+# Lethargy: Good option parsing for your scripts

 [![Size]][Size URL]